ufz/ogs/Documentation/ProjectFile/prj/time_loop/global_process_coupling/convergence_criteria/i_convergence_criteria.md

-Defines the convergence criteria of the global un-coupling loop of the staggered scheme.
+Defines the convergence criteria of all coupled processes in the staggered scheme.